 When you decide to grow a mustache, you are best advised to avoid shaving for around a week so you have a good basis to work from.

-The first shave should allow everyone to know that, yes, you are growing a mustache and you need a decent length to show that.
-After a couple of weeks, you should have completed the groundwork and your mustache will take shape then begin to fill in.
+The first shave should allow everyone to know that, yes, you are growing a mustache, and you need a decent length to show that.
+After a couple of weeks, you should have completed the groundwork, and your mustache will take shape and then begin to fill in.

 Use The Best Tools